Reunion Island on highest alert as major storm hits

-Residents on France’s Reunion Island were confined to their homes early Monday, as the authorities issued the highest alert for what they said could become a devastating tropical storm.
+Hundreds of thousands of people on France’s Reunion Island were confined to their homes Monday, as authorities issued the highest alert for a potentially devastating storm.

+Cyclone Belal was expected to barrel directly into the French Indian Ocean island on Monday, as it moved in from the northwest packing “extreme winds”, according to the Meteo-France forecast.

+“The eye of the storm will directly cross over the island,” the meteorological service said in its latest public bulletin.

-The Violet-Level alert, which comes into force at 6:00 am (0200 GMT) means all people on the island, including the emergency services, should observe a strick lockdown.
+In preparation for gusty winds that could exceed 250 kilometres per hour (155 miles per hour) in the highlands, authorities hoisted the violet-level alert, indicating imminent danger, at 6:00 am (0200 GMT), putting all 870,000 inhabitants, including the emergency services, on strict lockdown.

-“All circulation is formally prohibited for any reason whatsoever, and until further notice,” the official statement added.
+“All circulation is formally prohibited for any reason whatsoever, and until further notice,” the official statement said.

-Authorities urged residents of the island in the Indian Ocean to stock up on food and water and stay indoors for 36 hours.
+Authorities urged islanders to stock up on food and water and stay indoors for 36 hours.

 Many balconies and gardens had been cleared of any objects that could be carried away or broken, and shopkeepers took in removable signs.

-The tropical storm, dubbed Belal, which by Sunday afternoon was 200 kilometres north-west of Reunion, could become an “intense tropical cyclone” Monday as it passes over the island or its immediate vicinity.
+“I returned in the middle of the afternoon and I don’t plan to come out before… Tuesday morning.”

-French President Emmanuel Macron took to social media on Sunday to urge the island’s 870,000 residents to stay indoors.
+French President Emmanuel Macron took to social media on Sunday to urge residents to stay indoors.
 “Be careful, stay at home,” he said on X.

 The last major cyclone to hit Reunion was in 2014.

-But speaking about the dangers of the current storm, authorities evoked Jenny, a deadly cyclone that battered Reunion in 1962.
+But speaking about the dangers of the current storm, authorities evoked Cyclone Firinga in 1989, which destroyed hundreds of homes and dropped record-breaking rain.

-“I returned in the middle of the afternoon and I don’t plan to come out before the red alert is lifted on Tuesday morning.”
+Meteo-France warned of a possible “lull” as the eye of the storm tracked over the island, but added, “this should not be understood as the end of the cyclone”.

+“Quite the opposite, as the winds will pick up again in completely different directions,” said Celine Jauffret at the forecasting service.

-The Meteo France weather service warned that winds could exceed 200 km/h on the coast and 250 km/h or more in the highlands.
+The weather service warned that winds could exceed 200 km/h on the coast and 250 km/h or more in the highlands.

 Six emergency health centres were set up for people requiring treatment, in addition to the 142 accommodation centres across the country for people to use in the event of flooding.